-The CRCT are designed to measure student acquisition and understanding of the knowledge, concepts, and skills set forth in the CCGPS/GPS.
+The CRCT are designed to measure student acquisition and understanding of the knowledge, concepts, and skills set forth in the state-mandated content standards.
 The assessment program serves as a measure of the quality of education in the state.
 Reports yielding information on academic achievement at the student, class, school, system, and state levels are produced annually.